Zerobeings/learn/README.md

 * Video based Collection (goerli) Joffee Coffee.
 Mint a Joffee Coffee [here](https://open.factoria.app/mint/#0xbf152f707666CFEF93fCE022753b1995A5955c5C)

 # Marketplace Repo
-This marketplace repository can be found at the Zero Beings github page.
-Link coming soon...
+This marketplace repository can be found at the Zero Beings [github](https://github.com/Zerobeings/zerb-nft-marketplace).

 ## Repo Quickstart
 Follow the guide below to get started on your own NFT marketplace today!
 Otherwise you can [mint](mint.zerobeings.xyz) a Zero Being and start using [Market gm ☕️](gm.zerobeings.xyz) today!